BattletechModders/IRTweaks/README.md

 * **Pilot Statistics Validator Override**: Allows pilots to be assigned Statistic values outside the normal bounds of 1-10.
 * **SkirmishReset**: This fix is a modder's resource.
 Skirmish saves the mechDefs that were customized, which can result in an ever-spinny when itemDefs are changed or mods are disabled.
 When enabled, this fix will always reset the Skirmish lances and mech definitions to the base state by deleting all customizations.
 * **Spawn Protection**: Provides high evasion, braced, and guarded status to units when they spawn.
 This can prevent first-turn damage during mission start, or to reinforcements that spawn close to the player.
-* **Store Quantities**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
 * **Weapon Tooltips**: Modifies the weapon tooltips to more accurately report damage when a weapon uses extensions provided by [CustomAmmoCategories](https://github.com/CMiSSioN/CustomAmmoCategories).

 This mod replaces the following mods, which used to be stand-alone: